Before new tests and treatments can be introduced they need to be tested thoroughly. This is so we can be sure that they work and that they are safe.

-Biological therapies are treatments that act on processes in cancer cells.
-Many types of biological therapy drugs are being tested for myeloma.
+Targeted therapies are treatments that act on processes in cancer cells.
+Many types of targeted therapy drugs are being tested for myeloma.
 Some are used as part of standard treatment.

-Researchers continue to look at these drugs in different combinations and at timings of when is best to use them, as well as studying new types of biological therapy.
+Researchers continue to look at these drugs in different combinations and at timings of when is best to use them, as well as studying new types of targeted therapy.

 - bortezomib (Velcade)